-Application for exemptions must be made through the Faculty Office or online via the Automated Student Request System (ASRS) at
+Application for exemptions must be made using the Automated Student Request System (ASRS) accessed via the online portal Student Administrative System (SAS).

-6.3 From Other Universities2
+6.3 From Other Universities

-- (a) A student transferring from another university to read for a UWI degree will have to do a minimum of two years of full-time study or 60 credits. - (b) Course outlines are to be submitted for departmental assessment, except in cases where the departments already have a record of the particular courses.
-Any course approved by departments will earn students exemption with credit from UWI equivalent courses up to the limit indicated by 6.3 (a) above. - (c) Exemption without credit may be granted for course(s) in excess of limit indicated.
+- (a) A student transferring from another university to read for a UWI degree will have to do a minimum of two years of full-time study or 60 credits to satisfy the residency requirement. - (b) For courses not on our approved listing students will be advised to submit course outlines to the Faculty Office to determine equivalency.
+Any course approved will earn students exemption with credit from UWI equivalent courses up to the limit indicated by (a) above. - (c) Exemption without credit may be granted for course(s) in excess of limit indicated at the discretion of the Dean.

-6.4 From Three Year Associate Degree Programme at Accredited Tertiary Learning Institutions (TLI)
+6.4 From Three Year Associate Degree Programmes at Accredited Tertiary Learning Institutions (TLI)

-Credit exemption will be granted for all courses that have been assessed by UWI (in 1998) for equivalency with specific UWI courses if a minimum B grade (TLI grading) has been achieved.
+Credit exemption will be granted for all courses that have been deemed to be equivalent to UWI courses if a minimum B grade has been achieved and only if the degree programme was completed.